dperique/Kubernetes_tutorials/kubernetes_upgrades_downgrades.md

   that your yamls will work when you run `kubectl apply -f` and that your workloads, once deployed, will function as expected.
-  * I insist on this step because although after a Kubernetes upgrade, already running workloads are guaranteed to continue to run, your yaml manifest files may not be compatible with the new Kubernetes version and may need updating.
+  * I insist on this step because although after a Kubernetes upgrade, already running workloads are guaranteed to continue to run, yaml manifest files are not guaranteed to work, and, may not be compatible with the new Kubernetes version and may need updating.
 Running and passing the CI test ensures that your yaml files are working and allows you to update them in a non-disruptive way if they are not.